janicicpredrag/gclc/README.md

 geometry theorems.

 GCLC has been developed, with some idle years, since 1995.
 Its first release made public (web) was built in 1996.
-There were several substational code revisions.
+There were several substantial code revisions.
 The original version was written in pure C, and over time it turned into C++ (while some C remains are still there).
 The current version with graphical user interface uses Qt libraries.